 Find out more about the Kwa-Zulu Natal area here.

 How to book

 2. Once your initial registration has been approved you will be invited to set up an interview here.

 3. A deposit request to secure your spot will be sent to you.

-4. Personalised support then follows – this includes payments plans and trip planning.
-Online planning available here.
+4. Personalised support then follows – this includes payment plans and trip planning.
+Online planning is available here.

 Before you travel

 The best way to prepare for this experience is to take our Wildlife Vet Online course and read about our partners.

 “An absolutely amazing time!!!
 The cheetah surgery was a once in a lifetime thing to watch – so so lucky.
 Everyone has been so amazing looking after us and the vet is fab 🙂 not to mention the rhino orphans.”

 “A once in a lifetime opportunity to work with some amazing South African wildlife.
 The team couldn’t have been any nicer and got us involved in as much as possible!
 Would definitely recommend!!”